evanpw/enceladus/README.md

 * nosetests (for tests)

 ## Features
-* Syntax inspired by Python, Haskell, and Rust
+* Inspired by Python and Rust (and many others)
-  * Blocks defined by indentation, a la Python
+  * blocks defined by indentation, a la Python
+  * type system and many syntax elements inspired by Rust
-* Hindley-Milner type system with type inference
+* Hindley-Milner-like type system with type inference
-* Parametric polymorphism
+  * parametric polymorphism
+  * ad-hoc polymorphism using traits (like type classes or C++ templates)
+  * sum types (called "enum"), and product types with named fields (called "struct")
 * Unboxed, untagged integer and boolean types
 * Cheney-style copying garbage collection
 * Support for calling C functions